Kentucky Laws and Incentives

 On-Farm Biofuel Production Grants

-The Governor's Office of Agricultural Policy provides grants through the County Agricultural Investment Program (CAIP) for on-farm energy efficiency and renewable energy production projects, including funding for equipment, structures, or other supplies necessary to convert biomass crops into useable energy or to convert grains and oilseeds into ethanol or biodiesel for use in on-farm equipment.
+The Governor's Office of Agricultural Policy provides grants through the County Agricultural Investment Program for on-farm energy efficiency and renewable energy production projects, including funding for equipment, structures, or other supplies necessary to convert biomass crops into useable energy or to convert grains and oilseeds into ethanol or biodiesel for use in on-farm equipment.
 Fuels produced on a farm with assistance through this program may not be used as transportation fuels for highway use.
 Applicants are encouraged to review manufacturers' warranties and specifications before using the fuels in any on-farm equipment.
-For more information, see the Governor's Office of Agricultural Policy CAIP website.
+For more information, see the Kentucky Agricultural Development Fund Program Portal website.

 Biodiesel Production and Blending Tax Credit

 Qualified biodiesel producers or blenders are eligible for an income tax credit of $1.00 per gallon of pure biodiesel (B100) or renewable diesel produced or used in the blending process.
 Re-blending of blended biodiesel does not qualify for the tax credit.
 The total amount of credits claimed by all biodiesel producers may not exceed the annual biodiesel tax credit cap of $10 million.
 Unused credits may not be carried forward.
 For the purpose of this credit, biodiesel must meet ASTM Standard D6751, and renewable diesel is defined as a renewable, biodegradable, non-ester combustible liquid derived from biomass resources that meets ASTM Standard D975.